-Shock image threshold falls under internet pressure
+Shock image threshold falls under Internet pressure

 While all the media experts said editors had to consider a mix of factors when deciding whether to run an explicitly violent image, Barnett stressed the key factor in any ethical assessment was the editor's intent in publishing it.

-"If it's just to gratify, to maximize shock and horror, it's unacceptable," he said.
+"If it's just to gratify, to maximise shock and horror, it's unacceptable," he said.

 McBride, who often gets urgent calls from editors on deadline asking for ethical advice, said she gives them a rough checklist of the issues to consider before publishing.